jTendermint/MerkleTree/README.md

 # MerkleTree
-A Java implemetation of a AVL tree.
+A Java implemetation of an AVL tree.
 Can and should be used with jTMSP for storing transactions.

 ## How to use